PaulinaCzarnota/PaulinaCzarnota/README.md

-# Hello there, I'm Paulina Czarnota 👋
+# Hello there, I'm Paulina 👋

 My passion lies in the fields of web design, web development, and software development.